There's no simpler way to say this: pebbles are popular.

 Many people worry about maintenance with pebbles, specifically on a shower floor.
 Will soap scum and hard water build up over time on the pebbles?
 In actuality, your grout creates little channels between your pebbles that, when combined with their rounded shapes, allows water to easily flow to the drain.

 Your main concern with maintenance should be cleaners and sealing.
 You should always seal your pebbles upon installation, usually before grouting (to protect them from potential discoloration).
-We recommend a 15 year penetrating sealer such as Sealer's Choice Gold or Enrich 'n' Seal.
+This will help repel oils and dirt in the shower and help prevent stains.
+We recommend a 20-year penetrating sealer such as Miracle 511 Impregnator, 511 Seal & Enhance, or 511 Porous Plus.

 The texture of your pebbles plays a large role in how easy to clean they are.
 A pitted travertine pebble will gather dust and dirt faster than a smooth polished pebble.
 It will be harder to keep the spaces between an ungrouted stacked pebble than a grouted flat pebble.
 Keep these factors in mind when choosing pebbles for your project.